 If a doctor who was not directly involved in your amyloidosis care will lead your follow-up care, be sure to share your treatment summary and follow-up care plan forms with him or her, as well as all future health care providers.
 Details about your amyloidosis treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

 People treated for amyloidosis are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices .

 The next section offers Questions to Ask the Doctor to help start conversations with your health care team.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.